C21111222/DMN_project/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install the necessary dependencies using `npm install`.
+4. Build the project using `npm run build`.

 ### Usage